rehierl/node-tree-outliner/1-1-4-node-trees/1-3-subtree.md

 ## subtree of a tree

 Obviously, there are several ways to form a subtree `S` from a given tree `T`.
-However, any non-empty subtree will effectively always have a root node `r`.
+However, and independently of how exactly a subtree is formed, a subtree will always have a root `r`.
+(Note that `r` may or may not be identical to `R(T)`).
-That is, any node in `S` will have a unique rooted path that begins in the subtree's root.
-Other than that, a subtree is not required to contain all the descendants of `r` in `T`.
-That is, `S` may have different leaf nodes.
+Hence, and like any other tree, each node in `S` has a unique rooted path.
+In addition to that, a subtree is not required to contain all the descendants of `r` in `T`.
+Consequently, `S` may have leaf nodes that are no leafs in `T`.

 That is, a subtree is in general defined by its root and its leaf nodes.